 Another pertinent approach from the executive owner, founder, and designer at Wryst timepieces:

 “Others have ideas and do things very well, but the main focus should be to look elsewhere, where no one has ever looked, be daring and sincere.
 I think individualism is extremely important, you can be copied, but try not to be compared".

 Yet another witty statement from Jacques Fournier, who is genuinely inspired and passionate for innovative watches in this Wryst review.
 The original design from Wryst came to life between 2010 and 2012.
 The unique racing style of the Motors chronograph collection is highly noticeable for the Isle of Man government in 2015.
 The sponsorship management team of the TT races contacted the brand in view to discuss official timing partnerships with the world's fastest road racing.
 Only three years after the first Wryst watches were on the market, the Swiss brand released a unique TT chronograph watch with authorized copyright usage of the TT logo featured on the watch dial and the Isle of Man triskelion emblem engraved in 3D on the case back.
 This exclusive and highly-collectible timepiece came to life in a special edition after the launch of another design version with a larger 50mm casing.
-It was similar in style compare to the earliest Wryst Force and Wryst Racer the following year in 2016.
+It was similar in style compare to the earliest Wryst Force and Wryst Racer the following years.

 In his interview about the inspiration behind the watch design Wryst, the creator also revealed:

 “At a young age, I was spending a lot of time looking at luxury timepieces in watch boutiques in Geneva or anywhere I would go.
 I had only one goal, to find a very unique one which would totally overdo all the other ones, and save up and buy it".